topitbopit/Redline/README.md

 Open up an issue or DM me (topit#4057) and I'll check it out.
 Since this is a universal script *(and I'm definitely not just lazy)* I won't bypass game specific anticheats.

 - **When's the next update?**
-I don't have a regular update schedule, but I try to shoot for atleast 3 updates a month.
+I don't have a regular update schedule, but I (previously) tried to shoot for atleast 3 updates a month.

-- **Can I whitelist my friends from a certain mod (ex. prevent them from setting off antifling)?**
+- **Can I whitelist my friends from a certain mod (ex. prevent them from setting off anti-player)?**
-You will be able to later.
+This is a planned feature, but isn't in Redline yet.

 - **Can I copy / use some of the code?**
-Yes, but Redline is under the GPL 3 license.
-Make sure your project follows that license too if you copy / paste anything.
+Sure

 - **Why won't Redline execute?**
 Make sure your executor is supported.
 Open up an issue / DM me the error and I'll fix it fast.

 - **Can I make my own fork / contribute?**
-Yes, but good luck figuring out what my code does cause got damn it sucks
+Yes, but good luck figuring out what my code does cause it is fucking ass cheeks

 - **Hi**
 Hi